WSU Tri-Cities Commencement 2016

 Please invite your family and friends as there is no seating limit per graduate.
+Seating is available based on a first-come first-serve basis.
 Guest seating is in sections P through Z on the main concourse.
-Guests will be prohibited from the Toyota Center floor and the staging area.
+Guests will be prohibited from entering the Toyota Center floor and the staging area.

 General Information for the Ceremony

 You will complete an information card when you line up.
 You will hand this card to an announcer who will read it as you cross the stage to receive your diploma jacket.
 Keep this card with you until you reach the announcer.
 Do not take a commencement program with you during the processional as one will be waiting for you on your seat.
 Remember to leave purses, cameras and other valuables with your guests.
 If you have any questions while at the event, please look for one of the commencement assistants.